Getting Started With PETG Filament 3D Printing

 Tips for PETG Filament 3D Printing

-- If your printer heated bed temperature is below the recommended temperature of PETG.
-Then using a glue stick or painter’s tape is recommended for proper bed adhesion.
+- If bed temperature cannot reach the recommended range, apply a glue stick or painter’s tape to improve adhesion.

 Conclusion on PETG Filament 3D Printing